 The department is located in The Hague.
 The candidate must live in (or relocate to) The Netherlands for the duration of the contract.

-The Institute seeks to expand its academic staff by appointment of an assistant professor with teaching and research expertise in suicide.
+The Institute seeks to expand its academic staff by appointment of an Assistant Professor with teaching and research expertise in digital technologies and/or resilience.
 The successful applicant will be expected to:

 Terms and conditions